 Author: Sa Kollantai is an education worker, trade unionist and left communist writer from Wales

 Today, May Day 2017, sees the launch of the independent, activist-run webzine, Collective Action.
 Dedicated to a libertarian socialist ethos, our editors aim to outline an anti-capitalist vision that includes counter-hegemonic political, social and industrial struggle.
 Libertarian socialism is a set of anti-authoritarian, anti-statist political philosophies within the international workers’ movement.
-These include anarchist communism, anarcho-syndicalism, autonomism, council communism, Luxemburgism, revolutionary unionism and other similar outlooks.
+These include anarchist communism, anarcho-syndicalism, council communism, left communism, revolutionary unionism, "situationism" and other similar outlooks.
 Viewers can expect to see articles about some or all of these ideas over time.
 And we trust that any imparted information will serve as an inspiration and spur to action in the class war.
 Happy reading!